riolet/GlidePlus.js/README.md

 - Plugin release

 ##License
-Glide is Copyright © 2013 [Jędrzej Chałubek](http://jedrzejchalubek.com) and is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Glide is Copyright © 2013 [Riolet Corporation](http://riolet.com) and is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).